emmebravo/theatre_bills/README.md

 - Node/Express for backend
 - MongoDB/Mongoose for database & schema models
 - Cloudinary for image hosting
-- Google Map React for a map of your shows
 - Tailwind for Styling
 - Image for Logo [https://www.svgrepo.com/svg/155111/masks]

+## Features to Come

+- Google Map (React) for a Map of where you've seen shows
+- Individual show profile, which will include
+  - personal notes about the night and/or performance
+  - show info link to Wikipedia (if available)
+  - map of theatre location